bendodson/storefront-assistant/README.md

 - [iOS 9.3 Music Library Additions](https://bendodson.com/weblog/2016/02/23/details-on-ios-9-3-media-library-additions/)
 - [Introducing Storefront Assistant](https://bendodson.com/weblog/2016/02/26/storefront-additions-skcloudservicecontroller-to-country-code/)
 - [Your iOS Music Library is a security and privacy risk](https://bendodson.com/weblog/2016/01/13/your-music-library-is-a-security-and-privacy-risk-on-ios/)

+## JSON Implementation

+[Loreto Parisi](https://twitter.com/loretoparisi) has [put together some code](https://github.com/loretoparisi/itunes-countrycode-node) in order to provide the plist file as a JSON; he also has a [Node JS implementation](https://github.com/loretoparisi/itunes-countrycode-node) to scrape this information regularly from the iTunes Affiliate Link Website.
+The StorefrontAssistant class could be easily converted to use this JSON file or you may want to convert his scraper to export to plist.